-Test work successfully generated high-grade lead and zinc concentrates from the Blind-El Sol deposits and the most recent test work successfully optimized the flotation sequence, upgraded the zinc concentrate by removing the chalcopyrite and created a separate copper concentrate.
-The best results were achieved using a sequential float of Cu-Pb-Zn followed by subsequent cleaning of each concentrate.
-The test work on the Skarn Front sulphide composite recovered:
+The batch test work generated high-grade lead and zinc concentrates from the Blind-El Sol deposits, but produced a diluted zinc concentrate from test work on the Skarn Front deposit.
+Further batch test work successfully optimized the flotation sequence, upgraded the zinc concentrate by removing the chalcopyrite and created a separate copper concentrate.